jctaveras/heroku-deploy/README.md

 # Heroku Deploy - GitHub Action

-A simple action to build, push and deploy containers to you  Heroku app.
+A simple action to build, push and deploy containers to your Heroku app.

 ## How to use it